Title 915 | Chapter 002 | Regulation 010

 (1)

 A cardholder shall adhere to and comply with the notification requirements to the cabinet contained in KRS 218B.070(1)(a) through (e) and comply with the requirements for returning or disposing of medicinal cannabis contained in KRS 218B.070(2) and (5).
-A cardholder shall provide any required notifications to the cabinet via electronic mail to kymedcancards@ky.gov or through the patient and caregiver registry portal.
+A cardholder shall provide any required notifications to the cabinet by electronic mail to kymedcancards@ky.gov or through the patient and caregiver registry portal.

 (2)

-During the application process, an applicant for a registry identification card shall, upon discovery of any change in facts or circumstances reflected in the application submitted to the cabinet, notify the cabinet in writing of the change or any newly discovered fact or circumstance that would have been included in the application if known at the time the application was submitted.
-The notification required under this section shall be sent via electronic mail to kymedcancards@ky.gov within twenty-four (24) hours of discovery.
+During the application process, an applicant for a registry identification card shall, upon discovery of any change in facts or circumstances reflected in the application submitted to the cabinet, notify the cabinet in writing of any change or newly discovered fact or circumstance that would have been included in the application if known at the time the application was submitted.
+The notification required under this section shall be sent byelectronic mail to kymedcancards@ky.gov within twenty-four (24) hours of discovery.
 Failure to timely notify the cabinet of a change or newly discovered facts or circumstances may result in denial of the application.

 (3)

-A cardholder shall obtain medicinal cannabis and medicinal cannabis products in the commonwealth from a dispensary licensed by the cabinet.
+A cardholder shall obtain medicinal cannabis and medicinal cannabis products in the Commonwealth from a dispensary licensed by the cabinet.

 (4)